Scopely launches Star Trek: Fleet Command on the PC

 This is a new strategy, as Scopely picked up the assets of Fox Next Games in 2020, but it decided not to purchase Fox Next’s Cold Iron Studios, the maker of the just-launched co-op game Aliens: Fireteam Elite, a PC game.

-Created by Scopely and its Scopely Studio Digit, the company launched the game along with ViacomCBS in November 2018.

-The 4X strategy massively multiplayer online (MMO) title is the No. 1 Star Trek game experience today.
+Scopely claims the 4X strategy massively multiplayer online (MMO) game is the No. 1 Star Trek game experience today.
 Home to a passionate and loyal player community who spend an average of five hours every day exploring and conquering the multiverse together in-game, Star Trek: Fleet Command has seen more than 14 billion battles and over 500 million hours played to date.

 Kelvin Timeline

-Originally based on the “Kelvin Timeline” from the cinematic Star Trek universe, players have since been introduced to content from Star Trek’s past and present, including arcs based on the CBS hit series Star Trek: Discovery as well as fan-favorites like The Next Generation and Gene Roddenberry’s The Original Series.
+Originally based on the “Kelvin Timeline” from the cinematic Star Trek universe, players have since been introduced to content from Star Trek’s past and present, including arcs based on the CBS hit series Star Trek: Discovery as well as fan-favorites like The Next Generation and The Original Series.

 The PC launch of Star Trek: Fleet Command gives fans even more ways to personalize the adventure through a true cross-platform experience, said Javier Ferreira, co-CEO of Scopely, in an interview with GamesBeat.